opanitch/resume.md/resume.md

   </div>
   <p class="job-description">The Brownstein Group is a highly recognized advertising agency in center city Philadelphia with a client list that includes notable businesses like IKEA, Microsoft, Comcast, and Einstein Healthcare Network.
 While at Brownstein, I created multiple weeks of mobile advertisements using Adobe Flash.
 These included static animation banners as well as fully interactive experiences.
 I created multiple micro-sites for clients like IKEA for several of their campaigns, and even created a Facebook page for their brand.
 These pages ranged in difficulty from single page sites to a fully interactive website that hosted a branded web series.
 I also coded many email blasts that are sent out for weekly or seasonal sales.
 While employed at Brownstein, I focused on my work in JavaScript and the extensive jQuery library.</p>
   <ul>
-  <li>Created multiple weeks of mobile advertisements, static and interactive, for clients like IKEA and Einstein Healthcare using Adobe Flash that were seen by 10s of millions of people</li>
+  <li>Created multiple weeks of mobile advertisements, static and interactive, for clients like IKEA and Einstein Healthcare using Adobe Flash that were seen by 10s of millions of people.</li>
-  <li>Created and maintained multiple micro-sites and Facebook pages for client brands</li>
+  <li>Created and maintained multiple micro-sites and social media pages for client brands.</li>
-  <li>Using HTML and CSS, coded many email campaigns sent to millions of IKEA customers</li>
+  <li>Coded email campaigns using HTML and CSS that were sent to millions of IKEA customers.</li>
-  <li>Using jQuery, HTML5, and CSS3, created an interactive magaizine experience for IKEA, which won many ADDY and WEBBY awards</li>
+  <li>Created an interactive magazine experience for IKEA using jQuery, HTML5, and CSS3, which won many ADDY and WEBBY awards.</li>
   </ul>
   <p class="job-link"><a href="https://www.brownsteingroup.com/">https://www.brownsteingroup.com/</a></p>
   <div class="job-projects">